 WHAT IS THE COST?

-Spring 2023 Registration: Applicants who apply by the Early Bird deadline of February 22nd, 2023 are eligible for the discounted rate of $360.
+Fall 2023 Registration: Applicants who apply by the Early Bird deadline of July 19, 2023 are eligible for the discounted rate of $360.
 NOVA Members are eligible for a further reduced rate of $300.
-After February 22nd, 2023, the standard tuition rate is $400 and NOVA Member rate is $350.
-Registration will close Wednesday, March 15th, 2023 or earlier if capacity has been reached.
+After July 19, 2023, the standard tuition rate is $400 and NOVA Member rate is $350.
+Registration will close August 4, 2023 or earlier if capacity has been reached.
 Registration is on a first-come, first-served basis and spots cannot be held.

 HOW DO I REGISTER A GROUP OF 5 OR MORE?